ApataRacheal/Multivariate-Association-Analysis/README.md

 ## Bacterial infection and drug resistance data association analysis

-This is a repository fro custom code genomic analysis of antibacterial drug resistance
+This is a repository for custom code for genomic analysis of antibacterial drug resistance
 variables:
 	Gene presence
 	Gene absence